vincentlaguna/learn-c-cpp/README.md

 - Reverse array through the use of pointers
 - Pointer pass by reference
 - Dynamic memory allocation at runtime basics
+- Releasing memory from the heap (always, preferable in function where allocated)
+- Malloc, calloc and realloc
 -

 What I have learned in C++: